K&W Cafeterias: History

 Allred later acquired a one-third interest in the K&W Restaurant.
 After operating the restaurant with his partners for a few years, Allred purchased their interests and became the sole owner of K&W Restaurant around the year 1941.

 The K&W Restaurant continued to flourish at the Winston-Salem Cherry Street location until fire damage forced it to close for several months.
 After repairs and restoration were completed, it reopened as a restaurant/cafeteria combination.
-The cafeteria concept of the operation became so popular and successful that Allred decided to convert the unit entirely to cafeteria style food service.
+The cafeteria concept of the operation became so popular and successful that Allred decided to convert the unit entirely to a cafeteria style food service.

 K&W occupied its original location in Winston-Salem until an urban renewal project forced a move to 720 Coliseum Drive in Winston-Salem.

 Grady Allred, Sr. died in 1983.
 The chain continued to be operated by the third generation of his family.

 On January 18, 1988, the K&W located at 380 Knollwood Street in Winston-Salem exploded due to a natural gas leak.
-The restaurant was destroyed and the attached Sheraton hotel was severely damaged.
-The blast occurred while the restaurant was closed.
-Of the four persons in the lobby/cafeteria building at the time of the explosion, three sustained minor injuries.
-A fourth person sustained a fractured ankle.
-Both the restaurant and the hotel were damaged beyond repair and were subsequently demolished.
-A lengthy 10-month investigation placed the blame indefinitely on Piedmont Natural Gas Company with questions raised about the installation of the gas line and the response protocol to the incident.
-Investigators concluded the explosion would not have occurred if the gas company had inspected and maintained the high pressure pipeline as required by federal regulations.
-The pipeline, which was not coated to protect it from the elements, was so corroded that it sprang at least two small leaks before rupturing, according to investigators.
+The restaurant was destroyed and the attached Sheraton hotel was severely damaged beyond repair, leading to a demolition.
+Four people sustained minor injuries due to the blast.

 In 1991, K&W began offering takeout service through the To Go Shop.
 In 2009, K&W Catering began, for events such as weddings and corporate meetings.

-While other cafeteria chains went bankrupt during the 1980s and 1990s, K&W continued to prosper.
-From the original restaurant establishment, which seated 110 people, K&W now operates 11 cafeterias and has over 2500 employees throughout North Carolina, and Virginia.

 On September 6, 2020, K&W announced it had filed for Chapter 11 bankruptcy protection due to the COVID-19 pandemic's effect on restaurants.
 The company emerged from bankruptcy in September 2021 after reducing the number of locations from 18 to 14 and the number of employees from 1,035 to 834.

-On August 16, 2022, president Dax Allred announced the sale of K&W and its 11 locations to Piccadilly Restaurants.
+On August 16, 2022, president Dax Allred announced the acquisition of K&W and its 11 locations by Piccadilly Restaurants.
+As of May 2025, the company operates 9 locations in North Carolina and Virginia.